 We have released particles in the daily-mean surface velocity fields of the CMEMS global ocean physics analysis and forecast model (MOI GLO12), which is described in detail by Lellouche et al. (2018) and Gasparin et al., (2018).
 The model has a 1/12° horizontal nominal resolution and is forced by 3-hourly ECMWF operational winds and related heat and freshwater fluxes.
 Satellite and in-situ data are assimilated into the model to continuously update and correct the simulated ocean state.
 It therefore provides a state-of-the-art ocean description, with an accurate representation of global ocean currents and mesoscale activity (Lellouche et al., 2018), and has been used for studying marine debris trajectories before (Durgadoo et al., 2021).

 To investigate the pathways of the items recorded during the beach observations, particles are released at the measurement locations and traced backward in time for 100 days (see for example Fig. 1).
-This timescale is sufficient to allow for biotic interactions, such as the growth of epibionts (cite).
+This timescale is sufficient to allow for biotic interactions, such as the growth of epibionts (Thiel & Gutow, 2005, Bravo et al., 2011).
 As the focus is on positively buoyant macroplastic (>0.5 cm), only the surface velocity fields are used for advection.
 It is unclear how long the items have been lying on the beach before investigation by the participants took place.
-Therefore, 50 particles have been released daily in the year leading up to the measurement activity, leading to 803.000 particles in total, or 18.250 (365 x 50) particles per measurement location.
-No artifical diffusion is added to the particle movement, but to account for dispersion the particle release location is offset by a small (<1/25 degree) random number, so no two particles were released at exactly the same time and place.
+Therefore, 630 particles have been released daily, in the 30 days leading up to the measurement activity, leading to 831.600 particles in total, or 18.900 (630 x 30) particles per measurement location.
+No artificial diffusion is added to the particle movement, but to account for dispersion the particle release location is offset by a small (<1/25 degree) random number, so no two particles were released at exactly the same time and place.
 For this simulation, the impact of wind, waves and tides on movement of the plastic items is not taken into account, nor the buoyancy changes or fragmentation processes.
 With respect to the time scale of interest and the choices made in the observed estimates, we argue that these effects are of less importance.